If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 Dosage for Crohn’s disease or ulcerative colitis

 The recommended dosage for Crohn’s disease and ulcerative colitis also depends on body weight.
-When using Stelara for these conditions, you’ll receive your first dose through an intravenous (IV) infusion.
+When using Stelara for these conditions, you’ll receive your first dose through an IV infusion.
 This will help the medication work more quickly at the start of your treatment.

 If you weigh 55 kg (about 121 lb) or less, your starting dose will be 260 mg.
 If you weigh more than 55 kg and up to 85 kg (about 187 lb), you’ll get a starting dose of 390 mg.
 If you weigh more than 85 kg, your starting dose of Stelara will be 520 mg.

-After your initial dose given by IV infusion, you can switch to the subcutaneous form of the drug.
+After your initial dose is given by IV infusion, you will switch to the subcutaneous form of the drug.
 The maintenance dosage is 90 mg every 8 weeks, regardless of your body weight.

 Is Stelara used long term?